kitepad/n4d/README.md

 3. Command string follow this pattern: {short name}###{description}.

 Build Options:
-Default optimizations are favor size, if you have performance, pls use favor speed.
+Default optimizations are favor size, if you have performance issues, pls use favor speed.

 Below is Screenshot :